shaliny-singh-grewal/shaliny-singh-grewal/README.md

   -  Working on Devops practices using the tools Jenkins Terraform and Github

  ## 🏆 Achievements

-- 🌟 Completed Hacktoberfest 2023 - Contributed to open source projects and celebrated the spirit of collaboration.

 ## 📬 Get in Touch